DaintyJet/VCHAT_SEH/README.md

 * `const IMAGE_LOAD_CONFIG_DIRECTORY32_2 _load_config_used`: Initializes the previously defined structure.

 ## Compiling with SafeSEH
-As this is a compiler option enabled on a per-process basis, there is not a system level option.
+As this is a compiler option enabled on a per-process basis, there is no system-level option.
 We enabled this using a *compiler flag* in the command line directly or enabling this in the *project properties* in Visual Studio.
 You can **only** use SafeSEH with programs compiled for the x86 32-bit architecture.
-By default, when a program is compiled if all *code segments* are compatible with SafeSEH then a table of valid exception handlers will be emitted by the compiler [16].
-If any one code segment does not support SafeSEH then unless the `/SAFESEH` flag is specified the safe exception table will not be emitted [16].
+By default, when a program is compiled, if all *code segments* are compatible with SafeSEH, then a table of valid exception handlers will be emitted by the compiler [16].
+If any one code segment does not support SafeSEH, then unless the `/SAFESEH` flag is specified, the safe exception table will not be emitted [16].

 > [!NOTE]
 > According to Microsoft [16], the most common reason for a code segment to not support SafeSEH is the code in the object files being compiled with a different version of the Visual Studio C/C++ Compiler.